 The Father of Casino Gambling – Modern Craps and John H. Winn

-American dice maker John H. Winn, who developed the rules allowing wagers for or against the shooter, thus becoming the father of modern Craps.
+American dice maker John H. Winn developed the rules allowing wagers for or against the shooter, thus becoming the father of modern Craps.
 His influence on the game brought us the game as we know it today, a full table set up in the air-conditioned comfort of a casino.

 The Father of Casino Gambling – Roulette and Blaise Pascal

 At 16, Blaise Pascal presented a paper about geometry that blew away Paris’s best math minds.
-More importantly, to us, his connection to probability led to his influence on Roulette.
-Blaise Pascal created a formula to show the probability of two people winning in a casino game, and this has become the essence of probability theory!
+But, more importantly, to us, his connection to probability led to his influence on Roulette.
+Blaise Pascal created a formula to show the probability of two people winning in a casino game, which has become the essence of probability theory!
 So, when Blaise Pascal was trying to invent the perpetual motion machine, he invented Roulette instead!

 The Godfather of Texas Holdem Poker – Benny Binion.

 Benny Binion went to Vegas after the Second World War.
 Little did anyone know he would change Sin City forever.
 His motto, “If you want to get rich, make little people feel like big people,” quickly turned the Horseshoe into one of the best casinos in Las Vegas.
 His biggest achievement was the invention of the World Series of Poker.
-More than anyone else, he was responsible for putting Texas Holdem Poker’s game on the world map.
+He was responsible for putting Texas Holdem Poker’s game on the world map more than anyone else.

 Some recent Fathers of Casino Gambling (Inventors) of casino games:

 - Sam Torosian (Father of Pai Gow Poker), in 1985, had a brilliant idea.
 He took the play of Pai Gow Tiles and mixed them with elements of poker.
 This new casino game, Pai Gow Poker, was a perfect blend of old and new, East and West, luck and strategy, and it was an instant hit.